ngjunsiang/laymansguide-src/contents/season9/issue112/issue112.md

 The bootloader is not the OS!
 It has only one job: to *load* the OS during the *boot* process, and carry out whatever is necessary before that.

-Usually, the first thing that needs to be loaded is the filesystem ([Issue 106](https://buttondown.email/laymansguide/archive/lmg-s9-issue-106-organising-storage/)).
-Without that, no program will know how to read in data from the storage disks!
-At this point, if the bootloader detects disk errors or uncompleted operations in the journal ([Issue 110](https://buttondown.email/laymansguide/archive/lmg-s9-issue-110-safeguarding-against-data/)), it may attempt to scan for errors or complete those operations before proceeding with the rest of the bootup process.
+Usually, the first thing that needs to be loaded is the filesystem ([Issue 106]({filename}/season9/issue106/issue106.md

 Some systems may contain multiple OSes: Mac users may want to run Windows using Parallels Desktop, Windows users may want to dabble in Linux, and many Linux users dual-boot Windows as well.
 The bootloader, with the help of the filesystem, detects other operating systems on the storage disks, and offers the user a choice of which one to boot.
 If there is only one OS found, this step might be skipped.